christiansib/EK-Stack/README.md

 ## Usage

-After starting the CIM, one port gets bound to hostsystem.
+After starting the CIM, one port gets bound to the hostsystem.
 You can inspect it with eg `netstat -tulpen`.
-The only exposed port should be `127.0.0.1:5600` (global expose is wanted, only local).
+The only exposed port should be `127.0.0.1:5600` (global expose is not wanted, only local).
 Kibana is listening behind this port.
-All other internal cluster communcation is boxed by Docker subnet.
+All other internal cluster communcation is boxed by a Docker subnet.

 This way, Kibana is not reachable from outside the hostsystem, since it does not bind to `0.0.0.0`.
-This is because for Beemaster, a reverseproxy with HTTPS and BasicAuth is used for security reasons.
+This is because at Beemaster we use a reverseproxy with HTTPS and BasicAuth for security reasons.

 ##### Port accessability